reach/router/README.md

 );
 ```

-This also makes it trivial to render any section of your app as its own application.
+This also makes it trivial to render any section of your app as its own application with its own router.
+If all your links are relative, it can be embedded inside any other router and just work.

 ### "Index" Paths